damon3312/smythsaco/README.md

 Install modules in CMD shell using pip, run commands 'pip install <module_name>' (Remove <> and '').
 If 'no module named <module_name>' error happens just skip.

+Download chromedriver here https://chromedriver.storage.googleapis.com/index.html?path=87.0.4280.88/.
+Extract it and take the .exe out the folder and copy the path to the variable inside the .py.

 Edit the .py file lines 16 to 25, these are the data needed to ATC, do not include any spaces in the post code, make sure the email is a new email that hasn't been used on smyths before.
 Chrome driver path use two \\ instead of a singular \.

 How to get sku of item: